dhammarstrom/seqwrap-paper/README.md

   reported in the paper

-- `/figures` The R files in this directory reproduces the figures in the paper
+- `/figures` The R files in this directory reproduces the figures in the paper with `figure-opts.R` defining the custom color palette used in the figures.

-  `figure-1.R` reproduces Figure 1

-  `figure-2.R` reproduces Figure 2

-  `figure-3.R` reproduces Figure 3

-  `figure-opts.R` defines the custom color palette used in the figures.

 ## Reproducing the analysis in the paper

 To reproduce the analysis from scratch, we recommend you run the scripts in this order

-1.  `/R/m1-m5-pillion-data.R` Would reproduce the case study analysis
+1.  `/R/m1-m5-pillion-data.R` To reproduce the case study analysis

-2.  `/R/make-sims.R` Would reproduce the simulation data and analysis
+2.  `/R/make-sims.R` To reproduce the simulation data and analysis

-3.  `supplement.qmd` Would reproduce the supplementary file
+3.  `supplement.qmd` To reproduce the supplementary file

-4.  `/figures/figure-1.R` Would reproduce Figure 1
+4.  `/figures/figure-2.R` Would reproduce Figure 2

-5.  `/figures/figure-2.R` Would reproduce Figure 2
+5.  `/figures/figure-3.R` Would reproduce Figure 3

-6.  `/figures/figure-3.R` Would reproduce Figure 3
+6.  `/figures/figure-4.R` Would reproduce Figure 3